-Change of Address/Telephone Number/Name
+Change of Address/Telephone Number

 If employee has a change of address, name, or telephone number, employee must notify their department supervisor and Human Resources.
 Current address/telephone number is needed in case of an emergency and to provide employees with university communications, including annual tax information.
-Employees are responsible for submitting the change request in ADP WorkforceNow under: Myself > Personal Information > Personal Profile > Address.
-Once entered it will be approved by HR and automatically update your information for payroll and benefits.
+Employees are responsible for submitting these changes in person or by mail to Human Resources as soon as a change occurs.
+The University Address\Name Change form is used for this purpose and can be found online or in the Human Resources Department.

-NOTE: Employees who have a name change must submit a new I-9 form (Employment Eligibility Verification) and present Human Resources with their new Social Security card with their new name.
-A copy of the marriage license will be required if a name change is due to marriage; divorce decree if due to divorce.
+NOTE: Employees that have a name change must also complete a new I-9 (immigration paperwork) and present Human Resources with their new Social Security card with their new name.
+A copy of the marriage license will be required if a name change is due to marriage.